ignacya/FlySearch/README.md

 * `line_of_sight_assured` -- whether the agent should be able to see the searched object at the start of the trajectory.
 Should be set to `true` while generating FS-1-like and FS-A-1-like scenarios, and `false` for FS-2-like scenarios.
 * `show_class_image` -- whether the agent should receive additional, visual prompt containing image of the object being searched.
 Should be set to `true` while generating FS-2-like scenarios, and `false` for FS-1-like and FS-A-1-like scenarios.
 * `prompt_type` -- either `fs1` or `fs2`.

+#### Models

+FlySearch supports testing several models:
+* GPT-4o.
+To use it, set `model` flag to `gpt-4o`.
+* Gemini family models (e.g gemini-2.0-flash.
+To use it, set `model` flag to `gemini-2.0-flash`.)
+* Anthropic models.
+To use it, prefix the model name with `anthropic-`, e.g. `anthropic-claude-3-5-sonnet-20241022`.
+* Any models behind a VLLM API.
+If model name does not match any of the above, it is assumed to be a VLLM model.
+OpenAI protocol is used to communicate with the model.
+For example, to use Gemma3-27b hosted on DeepInfra ([link](https://deepinfra.com/)), you need to configure `.env` file with `VLLM_ADDRESS = 'https://api.deepinfra.com/v1/openai'`, `VLLM_KEY` matching your DeepInfra API key, and set `model` to `google/gemma-3-27b-it`.